-During the nine months ended December 31, 2019, the Company issued 346,338 warrants to purchase shares of the Company's common stock.
-During the nine months ended December 31, 2019, the Company recognized approximately \$182,000 of stock-based compensation expense related to the warrants.
-The Company estimated the fair value of the warrants using the Black-Scholes pricing model consisting of; an expected term of 5 years, a risk-free interest rate of 2.34%, a stock price of \$0.82 per share and a volatility of 50%.
+During the six months ended September 30, 2019, the Company issued 346,338 warrants to purchase shares of the Company's common stock.
+During the three and nine months ended September 30, 2019, the Company recognized approximately \$182,000 of stock-based compensation expense related to the warrants, respectively.
+The Company estimated the fair value of the warrants using the Black-Scholes pricing model consisting of; an expected term of 5 years, a risk free interest rate of 2.34%, a stock price of \$0.82 per share and a volatility of 50%.

-Note 11 - Related Parties, net
+Note 11 - Related Parties

-As of December 31, 2019, the Company owed approximately \$49,000 for net advances from Mr. Doug Croxall, the Company's chief executive officer.
+As of September 30, 2019, the Company owed \$31,000 for advances from Mr. Doug Croxall, the Company's chief executive officer.
 The advances are non-interest bearing, and a formal agreement has not been finalized as of the date of this report.